 Credit: Aedas Won the Shenzhen Genzon Technology|Futuristic (amazingarchitecture.com)

 However, skyscrapers have also been criticized for their impact on the environment and urban communities.
 The construction and maintenance of these buildings require large amounts of resources and energy, contributing to carbon emissions and climate change.
-The high cost of living and working in these buildings can also contribute to inequality and social isolation in urban communities.
+Fortunately, some companies are addressing these concerns by offering more sustainable building options.
+For example, Sunward Steel Buildings Utah specializes in prefabricated steel structures, which can be a more eco-friendly alternative due to their efficient use of materials and energy.
+Yet, despite these advancements, the high cost of living and working in these towering structures can still contribute to inequality and social isolation in urban communities.

 In conclusion, skyscrapers represent the pinnacle of modern architecture and engineering, pushing the boundaries of what is possible in terms of height and innovation.
 While these buildings have had a significant impact on urban landscapes and societies, they also raise important questions about sustainability, social equity, and the role of architecture in shaping our world.